yoonmikim/Questions-that-I-was-asked-in-Interviews/README.md

  * Write SQL queries - need to brush up on that
  * ERPsuite or not, that is the question - make a slide to present with diagrams/graphs
  * Learn Qlik
+ * How to communicate / collaborate with others - when we have different opionions, how do we convince one another, negotiate, agree on terms, and decide what is the best

 ## Technical